 After an extensive strip down and investigation at the Flour Mill workshop in the Forest of Dean, the engine was found to be in a surprisingly good mechanically overhauled condition by Eastleigh Works and although the firebox was life expired, as expected, the boiler barrel is also in an excellent condition with little corrosion inside or out.

-The anticipated cost of returning No.563 to steam will be £350,000 and our current appeal aims to raise this money over the next two years.
-As a sign of the Swanage Railway Trust’s commitment, it has already placed a £30,000 order for all the copper required to construct the new inner firebox.
+The initial anticipated cost of returning No.563 to steam was £350,000 and to help kick start the project, the Swanage Railway Trust’s committed £30,000 for all the copper required to construct the new inner firebox.

 As a consequence of COVID-19, the overhaul has been slightly delayed and we’ve since had to renew additional components outside of the original scope.
 To date, over £240,000 has been raised and we’re just under half way to the revised £500,000 target to complete the engine and tender.

 This is proving to be one of the most exciting locomotive restorations in that has taken place in the last 25 years.
 A locomotive, which many thought would never steam again will be brought back to life on the railway it was built for – It’s time to get on board!